 1Jesus spoke these things; and lifting up His eyes to heaven, He said, "Father, the hour has come; glorify Your Son, that the Son may glorify You, 2even as You gave Him authority over all flesh, that to all whom You have given Him, He may give eternal life.
 3This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.

-A good exercise for you to do would be to find your own seven passages to summarize the Bible.
+In closing, let me suggest that a good exercise of study would be to find your own seven passages to summarize the Bible.